Translating business transformation strategy into execution

-The management of operational business decisions on a process level can become the key for successful change with a modern Business Transformation platform.
-Previously, business decisions weren’t really considered part of Business Process Management initiatives.
-With modern systems, it’s possible to integrate decisions directly into process diagrams and still manage them separately – a method which makes the interfaces between processes and decisions visible, and ensures that every employee is aware under which conditions they can make a decision.
-With modern solutions, it’s even possible to automate decision as well as processes, saving a considerable amount of time.
-When regulatory requirements change, the foundation decision logic saved in the platform can be easily adjusted and automated so that you don’t have to check every individual case separately.
+With Signavio, it’s possible to integrate decisions directly into process diagrams and still manage them separately, which makes the interfaces between processes and decisions visible, and ensures that every employee is aware under which conditions they can make a decision.
+It’s even possible to automate decisions, not just processes, saving a considerable amount of time.
+From a compliance perspective, the foundation decision logic saved in the platform can be easily adjusted when regulatory requirements change, so you don’t have to check every individual case separately.